Spark R&D Surge Pro Review

 The Surge Pro is no stranger to the way down, and is fit for any objective in all conditions.

 These bindings are definitely stiff.
-The highback is rigid toe to heel as well as torsionally, which gives the model a reactive power transfer and additional support for larger riders.
+The highback is rigid toe to heel as well as torsionally.
+This gives the model a reactive power transfer and additional support for larger riders.
 They are on the stiffer end of the spectrum and might be overkill for lighter or less aggressive riders.
 If you are bigger, or a hard-charging rider who knows that you like a supportive and responsive binding, then Surge Pro is a great option.

 Straps, Lean, and Risers